zmoog/axios/README.md

     # you can combine them, of course
     axios --year 2021 --period FT01

-To format the output in JSON or JDJSON, run:
+To format the output in JSON or NDJSON, run:

     $ axios --output-format json grades list
     [